CubeLoco/Plants-vs.-Zombies-Resources/README.md

-# Plants vs. Zombies Resources
+# Plants vs. Zombies resources
 A collection of Plants vs. Zombies official games.

 Official Plants vs. Zombies resources for free, collected by CubeLoco.
 For study and research purposes only, I will be not responsible for any damage caused by the improper use of this resource.